 In the Fiber Science option students will explore the physical, chemical, and engineering properties of fibrous materials and their applications, including biomedical materials, advanced engineering composites, geotextiles, and protective clothing, as well as the more traditional applications found in apparel and interiors.

 Students will also be able to take courses in other departments of the College and the University.
 During the summers and occasionally during the winter break many students will do internships to explore aspects of the industry and gain experience.
 These internships can be done for credit, under the department Internship Guidelines.
-Most students also go abroad, usually during the spring of the junior year, an important experience for anyone preparing for a career in this global industry.
-Some students choose to participate in the Cornell New York semester for their Off-campus study.
-In order to graduate with honors you can apply for the FSAD Honors Program.
+Many students also study abroad, usually during the spring of the junior year, an important experience for anyone preparing for a career in this global industry.
+Students may elect to conduct independent research or pursue an honors project.

 The Fiber Science concentration teaches the physical, chemical, and engineering properties of fibrous materials and their applications.
 In addition to foundation courses in basic sciences, the requirements include courses in Fiber Science and related fields.
 There is considerable flexibility in this curriculum that will permit the student to develop their program around their special interests, in collaboration with their adviser.